-Our spotting scope buyer's guide provides you with information to help you choose a spotting scope and help you understand spotting scope specifications.
+Our spotting scope buyer's guide provides you with information to help you in choosing a spotting scope, and will help you understand spotting scope specifications.

-The information below will explore the difference between spotting scopes, monoculars, and binoculars and help you choose the perfect scope to suit your needs.
+The information below will explore the difference between spotting scopes, monoculars, binoculars and telescopes, and help you choose the perfect scope to suit your needs.
 We'll also guide you through the technical information about spotting scopes to help you choose the best spotting scope specification for you.

 Why choose a spotting scope?

 Spotting scopes are widely known as the top of the range type of scope due to their high magnification power.
 They can be best described as a cross between a small telescope; which has been modified for day time, terrestrial use, and a large and very powerful monocular.
 Spotting scopes are similar in design to monoculars, as both products are comprised of one scope which can be used to view images through either eye.
 The two types of scope simply differ in size and power; monoculars that have larger lenses, more powerful magnification, and wider views are called spotting scopes.

 - made up of only one viewing scope

 - the most powerful scope to be used for land viewing, providing a magnification which often ranges from 20-60x that of the unassisted eye

 - often used for bird watching, hunting, surveillance, plane spotting and ship spotting